hss241/TransThunder/README.md

 ## Display translation results in a browser ( Possible with smartphone )
 1. Rewrite from False to True in browse of transthunder.ini
 2. Write port number in flask and websocket of transthunder.ini ( Usually there is no problem even if it is not rewritten )
-3. Write IP address that allows access in host of transthunder.ini ( 0.0.0.0 is any )
+3. Write IP address in host of transthunder.ini ( Allow access only to this IP address )
 4. Enter the address and port number of the computer that launched this software into the browser Example ) http://localhost:10101/
 5. Displayed the same as the console!